flutter/website/src/docs/deployment/cd.md

 1. Set up code signing.
     * ![Android](/images/cd/android.png) On Android, there are two signing keys: deployment and upload.
 The end-users download the .apk signed with the 'deployment key'.
-An 'upload key' is used to authenticate the .apk uploaded by developers onto the Play Store and is re-signed with the deployment key once in the Play Store.
+An 'upload key' is used to authenticate the .aab / .apk uploaded by developers onto the Play Store and is re-signed with the deployment key once in the Play Store.
         * It's highly recommended to use the automatic cloud managed signing for